disesdi/disesdi.github.io/3/semantic_space_and_size.md

 \***

-*This project was originally published on the [Indigenous Engineering blog](https://www.indigenous.engineering/#blog)*
+*This project was originally published on the [Indigenous Engineering blog](https://www.indigenous.engineering/#blog) in 2019.
+Updated and republished for 2023.*

 *Code available [here >>](https://github.com/neurodivergent-ai/WEAT_analysis_1)*